iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 - It takes more work for JavaScript clients to consume gRPC-based API than REST/JSON-based APIs.
 - Older firewalls might not support HTTP/2.

-### Service Discovery
+### Services: Service Discovery
 Service instances have dynamically assigned network locations.
-Moreover, the set of service instances changes dynamically because of autoscaling, failures, and upgrades.
+Moreover, the set of service instances changes dynamically because of auto-scaling, failures, and upgrades.
 Consequently, your client code must use a service discovery.

 ![Service Discovery](./images/system-design/service-discovery.png) [Image Credit](https://microservices.io/book)